olin/studentgovernment/student_government_bylaws.md

 Student Government.
 A student may run for any combination of positions but may only hold one position on the Student Government.

-Any student matriculating at Olin in the following year may run for any position in the student government, as long as the following restrictions are met at all
+Any student at Olin in the following year may run for any position in the student government, as long as the following restrictions are met at all
 times:
 1. A Senior cannot be the Vice President for Finance.